sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

 These are pressing questions and we need to ransack various philosophies and foundations of mathematics that have been thought before us; they give us radically different insights to the questions above and presents us with cast territories of philosophical though.
 In the first session of our reading group, I will give an introductory talk charting out a basic map of these territories, and establishing some reading resources that get us going.

+To put some of the discussions above in context, here is the point of view of the geometrician Bill Thurston [here](https://mathoverflow.net/questions/43690/whats-a-mathematician-to-do) regarding the activity of mathematicians:

+>_The product of mathematics is clarity and understanding.
+Not theorems, by themselves.
+Is there, for example any real reason that even such famous results as Fermat's Last Theorem, or the Poincaré conjecture, really matter?
+Their real importance is not in their specific statements, but their role in challenging our understanding, presenting challenges that led to mathematical developments that increased our understanding._

+>_I think of mathematics as having a large component of psychology, because of its strong dependence on human minds.
+Dehumanized mathematics would be more like computer code, which is very different.
+Mathematical ideas, even simple ideas, are often hard to transplant from mind to mind.
+Mathematical ideas, even simple ideas, are often hard to transplant from mind to mind.
+There are many ideas in mathematics that may be hard to get, but are easy once you get them.
+Because of this, mathematical understanding does not expand in a monotone direction._

 ## Which philosophies? which foundations?